 Can I Use Artificial Light On My Sundew?

-Yes, and some sundew experts even recommend using fluorescent lights instead of natural sunlight, as it gives you more control of the amount of light your sundew will receive.
+Yes, and some sundew experts even recommend using a plant light such as this one instead of natural sunlight, as it gives you more control of the amount of light your sundew will receive.

 Use lights with a minimum of 40 watts output.
 Place the lights around a foot above your plant.
 Keep an eye on your plant’s growth.
 If you’re not satisfied with the rate, move the lights closer.